Skip to main content

 Key Areas to Compare

-When evaluating GPT-5 vs GPT-5-mini on MMLU, look for differences in:
+When evaluating full, mini, and nano GPT model tiers on MMLU-Pro, look for differences in:

 • Mathematical Reasoning: Algebra, calculus, and formal logic performance